Latvian Army armored train No. 5 or "Kolpaks"

 In 1935, a memorial plaque was erected at the place of death of Lieutenant Alfred Klestrovs, commander of the armoured train "Kalpaks", at the junction of the Liepāja railway and Liepāja-Grobiņa highway.

-The main memorial of the War of Independence in Liepāja is located in the Northern Cemetery, where on November 24, 1924, the monument created by K. Bikše - Pikše was opened to those who fell in the liberation battles near Liepāja.
+The main memorial site of the War of Independence in Liepāja is located at the Northern Cemetery, where a monument designed by K. Bikše - Pikše to those who fell in the liberation battles near Liepāja was unveiled on November 24, 1924.
 The monument was damaged during World War II, but was restored in 1989.

 Akmeņrags Lighthouse and the fate of the "Saratov"